 Next I sliced up the pattern bar using a wet tile saw with a diamond blade.
 This is a very slow, noisy and messy process.

 I decided to do a small plate first using just two of the pattern bar slices.
 I arranged the pattern bars and bordered them with some glass.
 I used three layers of glass: a thin 2mm clear glass, a second layer of 3mm clear glass, and a 3mm transparent blue glass.
 This was dammed and fired to a full fuse.

 Unfortunately, I was not precise enough in positioning the blue glass.
 There was a slight gap where the strips meet.
-I thought since I was going to take this up to a very high temperature and hold at that temperature longer than I usually do that the blue glass would flow out and fill in.
-I was wrong.
-I cut off the part that offended me and ended up liking the design better.
+This bothered me so I cut off the offending part.
+In the end I liked this design better.
 This is one of the things I love about working with fused glass.
 I often start with an idea in mind and it changes along the way usually ending up better than I had originally planned it.
 Not always better… but usually.
-I also sand blasted the piece to remove a bit of kiln wash and devitrification.
+I also sandblasted the piece to remove a bit of kiln wash and devitrification.
 It went back into the kiln to fire polish everything.